lampsolutions/LampSBtcPayShopware/README.md

 * [BTCPayServer](https://btcpayserver.org/) selfhosted service
 * [BitPay](https://bitpay.com/) service by BitPay Inc.

-This enables you to accept payments from all common crypto currencies, such as Lightning, Dash, Etherum, Bitcoin, Bitcoin Cash.
+This enables you to accept payments from all common crypto currencies, such as Bitcoin, Bitcoin Lightning, Dash, Etherum, Bitcoin Cash, ...

 ## Building